Jsonldresume/lab-web/README.md

 ### Building from Source

-Want to run your own instance of Json-ld resume?
+Want to run your own instance of Json-ld lab-web?
 You are very much free to do so.
 The requirements to build from source are:

 - NodeJS/NPM